Early Life

 Rise to Success

-Pritzker began his career working with his father, Jack Nicholas Pritzker, in real estate.
-He later took on responsibility within Hyatt Hotels Corporation in Chicago.
-He served as the president of the company and oversaw international hotel projects.
-Pritzker also served on Hyatt Hotel Corporation's board of directors from 1980 to 2007.
-He then shifted his focus to advocacy and philanthropic causes, including environmentalist efforts and criminal justice reform.
+Pritzker began his career working in real estate with his father, Jack Pritzker.
+He then took on responsibility within Hyatt Hotels Corporation, where he served as president, overseeing international hotel projects.
+Pritzker also served on the Hyatt Hotel Corporation's board of directors from 1980 to 2007.
+His career then shifted towards investment and venture capital.

 Key Business Strategies

-Nicholas Pritzker is the co-founder of Tao Capital Partners, an investment firm that focuses on sustainable energy and disruptive technology businesses.
-The firm has invested in companies such as Tesla, Uber, and SpaceX.
-Additionally, Pritzker is the founder and chairman of the Libra Foundation, a private foundation focused on human rights, social justice, and climate change mitigation.
+Pritzker is co-founder of Tao Capital Partners, an investment firm that focuses on sustainable energy and disruptive technology businesses.
+The firm has invested in companies such as Tesla and Uber.
+Pritzker has also shifted his attention towards clean energy, marijuana legalization, and criminal justice reform.

 Philanthropy